-If you can't make it to Hong Kong during either of these sales seasons then consider visiting one of the many outlet malls.
+If you can't make it to Hong Kong during either of these sales seasons, consider visiting one of the city’s many outlet malls.
 You'll find designer labels, as well as homegrown names selling off last year's stock at knockdown prices.
-Most are focused on fashion, including shoes and accessories.
+Most are clothing shops, which also sell shoes and accessories.

 Alternatively, spring for the high-speed train to Shenzhen.
 For electronics and local clothing, the mainland Chinese city across the Hong Kong border offers much lower prices.
 In less than an hour, you can be in Shenzhen loading up on better deals.